 7. Refusal to Show Photos of Home

-Always make sure to see photos of the home in which you’ll live!
-Especially if the sit is for many weeks or even months, you’ll want to make sure that you will be able to feel comfortable there.
-Through photos, you’ll also be aware of the home responsibilities that the owner might forget to bring up.
+Always make sure to see photos of the home in which you’ll be house sitting and, temporarily living in!
+Especially if the house sit is for many weeks or even months, you’ll want to make sure that you will be able to feel comfortable there.
+Through photos, you’ll also be aware of the home responsibilities that the home owner might forget to bring up (even the best ones may forget).

 If someone isn’t comfortable posting photos on a house sitting website, ask to be sent photos privately, or even for a video tour of the place.